List of 24 Gemstones with Names, Colors, & Pictures

 Ancient Romans believed this shimmering rock was developed from frozen moonlight, calling it Moonstone.

-It comes in colors ranging from colorless to grey, brownish, yellow, green, or pink and in quality that goes from transparent to clear.
+It comes in colors ranging from colorless to grey, brownish, yellow, green, or pink, and it has a quality that goes from transparent to clear.
 The best Moonstone has a blue sheen, excellent quality, and lifeless body color.
 Located in India and Madagascar, rainbow Moonstone comes in a selection of colors, from pink to yellow, peach, purple, and blue.

 An excellent Moonstone is quite rare.
 We have looked to the ends of the Earth to locate several of the globe's most sensational Moonstones.